 If ten (10) Business Days after the day on which the Company notified the Buyer that the Goods were ready for delivery, the Buyer has not accepted delivery of them:

-The Company warrants that on delivery, and for a period of 12 months from the date of delivery (warranty period), the Goods shall:
+The Company warrants that on delivery, and for a period of 12 months for lampshades and 10 years for electrical products from the date of delivery (warranty period), the Goods shall:

 7.1.1- conform in all material respects with their description and any applicable Specification subject to condition 4.5; and7.1.2be free from material defects in design, material and workmanship; and7.1.3be of satisfactory quality (within the meaning of the Sale of Goods Act 1979).

 The statutory rights of any consumer Buyer will not be affected by this condition 7